Diav3l/Python_Password_Manager/README.txt

 which is functionally impossible to brute force on modern computers.

-    Naming the user file a hash of the username and creating noise files at the same time as user files prevents user files from being identified easily be an attacker, and the update_noise method in main means that all files in the UserData directory have the same time modified and the users actual file shares creation time with 100 other files.
+    Naming the user file a hash of the username and creating noise files at the same time as user files prevents user files from being easily identified by an attacker, and the update_noise method in main means that all files in the UserData directory have the same time modified and the users actual file shares creation time with other files.
 All of which have hashed names and a random number of lines.